 Adults with ADHD can find solutions to overcome the difficulties of their condition.
 Getting organized, sticking with plans, and finishing what you started can begin with cognitive behavioral therapy or by meeting with a professional organizer if your ADHD is mild.

 It’s also important to learn how to manage stress, eat right, and get enough sleep regularly so that your body is best equipped to handle challenges.
-Medication may also helpful.
+Medication may also help.
 To find out more about your treatment options, talk to your doctor.